-We get it, you probably have a lot of questions right now.
-We aim to answer them all in this review in which we take a closer look at BigSpot which claims you can make money for completing short website surveys.
+We get it; you probably have a lot of questions right now.
+We aim to answer them all in this review in which we take a closer look at BigSpot which claims you can make money by completing short website surveys.

 What Is Big Spot?

-The website advertises very often with their commercials showing up on both TV and online platforms.
-They claim to offer paid surveys to people which are easy to complete.
+The website advertises very often with its commercials showing up on both TV and online platforms.
+They claim to offer paid surveys to people who are easy to complete.

 How It Works

-As a part of the on-boarding process, you will have to provide your personal information.
-Once that's done, you will be presented with a list of survey websites that are a good fit with your application.
+As a part of the onboarding process, you will have to provide your personal information.
+Once that’s done, you will be presented with a list of survey websites that are a good fit for your application.

 To join these websites, you will have to enter your personal & demographic-related information again.
-Looks like BigSpot.com doesn't have any surveys of their own and they are just a middleman between you and the actual survey websites.
+It looks like BigSpot.com doesn’t have any surveys of its own and they are just a middleman between you and the actual survey websites.

-Other websites which work in a similar fashion include Survey Club, American Consumer Panels, and American Online Jobs.
-They are simply sending you to a list of survey websites through their links (often referral links).
+Other websites which work similarly include Survey Club, American Consumer Panels, and American Online Jobs.
+They simply send you a list of survey websites through their links (often referral links).
 This means you can go directly to these websites and sign up without their intervention.

 Can You Make Money With BigSpot?

-Like with any other survey websites, expect to earn anywhere between $2 to $4 per survey which take 30-45 minutes to complete.
-If making $4 per hour sounds interesting, you can give it a try.
+Like with any other survey website, expect to earn anywhere between $2 to $4 per survey which takes 30-45 minutes to complete.
+If making $4 per hour sounds interesting, you can try it.

 Most people complain they received no value from the website and that it was a waste of their time.
 They could have instead signed up to real survey sites directly.

-Some said they were presented with a dozen questions only to be told they are not 'qualified' to complete the survey.
+Some said they were presented with a dozen questions only to be told they were not ‘qualified’ to complete the survey.
 (WHAT a waste of 15 minutes?!)

-All BigSpot.com is doing is send people to various survey websites through them (like a middleman).
-While this adds no value to the user, and often wastes their time, this can't be called a scam as they are not ripping off anyone.
+All BigSpot.com does is send people to various survey websites through them (like a middleman).
+While this adds no value to the user and often wastes their time, this can’t be called a scam as they are not ripping off anyone.

 There are some who say you should stay away from the Bigspot com scam, and then there are some who rather like the middleman site since it makes the filtering task much easier so you don’t have to find dozens of websites manually.

 No one in their right mind will be satisfied with making up to $4 an hour.
-There are a lot better ways to make a living if you think about it, affiliate marketing is one such business model with which you can truly bring in some passive income provided you put in the work.
+There are many better ways to make a living if you think about it; affiliate marketing is one such business model with which you can truly bring in some passive income provided you put in the work.

-The market is full of bogus programs and pyramid schemes and it's often hard to find something legitimate which simply works.
-If you're interested in working from home and want to follow a proven process, you should instead check out our top recommendation for making a living online.
+The market is full of bogus programs and pyramid schemes, and it’s often hard to find something legitimate that simply works.
+If you’re interested in working from home and want to follow a proven process, you should instead check out our top recommendation for making a living online.